imkira/mobiledevice/README.md

 ### Get the bundle identifier of an application

-This is just an utility command, it is not related to Mobile Device Framework.
+This is just an utility command, it is not related to the Mobile Device Framework.
 To get the bundle identifier (e.g. com.mycompany.myapp) of an .app you can type the following command (bear in mind it must be a valid .app folder, not a .ipa!):